Vicken-Ghoubiguian/RGitHubClient/README.md

 # RGitHubClient
-Client developed in R to consult and manage GitHub users, repos, languages, branches, commits, issues and other things
+Package developed in R as a client to consult and manage GitHub users, repos, languages, branches, commits, issues and other things